Kinan Azmeh: Ensembles and performances

 In 1995, Azmeh joined the Damascus-based pop music band Kulna Sawa (Arabic for: All of us together), founded by composer and songwriter Iyad Rimawi and other young Syrian musicians.
 They produced two albums and were quite successful in the Middle East.
 In 2003, Azmeh, singer Dima Orsho, oud player Issam Rafea and others started the Syrian world fusion band Hewar (Arabic for dialogue).
 On his website, Azmeh describes Hewar as "an attempt to transcend the barriers of cultural disparities and misconceptions, and establish a civilized communication which builds on what brings humans closer together rather than separates them."
 He claims that Hewar's music draws from a variety of influences, from both the Arab world and the West.
 In addition, Azmeh plays with the New York City-based City Band and with the band Neolexica.
 As a student at Juilliard, Azmeh co-founded Neolexica with pianist Dinuk Wijeratne.

 In 2009, Azmeh played at the Arabesque Festival at the Kennedy Center in Washington D.C.
 He has also played with the Syrian National Symphony Orchestra, debuting a clarinet concerto written especially for him by Syrian composer Zaid Jabri at the opening of the Damascus Opera House.
 In addition, he performed and recorded with Daniel Barenboim's West-Eastern Divan Orchestra, as well as with Yo-Yo Ma's Silk Road Ensemble that won a Grammy Award for the album Sing Me Home in 2017.

 Having performed frequently in Germany, for example in Hamburg's Elbphilharmonie, Azmeh is also a frequent guest and workshop mentor of the Morgenland Festival in Osnabrück, Germany.
 In 2019, he published his double CD "Uneven Sky", with Yo-Yo Ma as guest artist on cello and the Deutsches Symphonie-Orchester Berlin, presenting works by Syrian contemporary composers Kareem Roustom, Zaid Jabri, Dia Succari as well as his own compositions.
 This album was awarded the prestigious 2019 Klassik Opus Award in Germany.

-For the 2021 album Flow, his compositions were arranged by Wolf Kerschek and recorded with the Hamburg-based NDR bigband.
+For Azmeh's 2021 album Flow, his compositions were arranged by Wolf Kerschek and recorded with the Hamburg-based NDR bigband.
 A review in the German jazz magazine Jazzthetik commented on the opening track: “Above all, Azmeh reveals the essence of his music in this prologue: It's not Arabia, not jazz, not classical, it's all of that - the elements flow into each other."
+For May 2024, the German NDR bigband announced concerts in New York, Philadelphia and Chicago, featuring Azmeh and music from his album Flow.

 In June 2022, the Morgenland Festival presented Azmeh’s composition Songs for Days to Come, his first production of a musical theatre.
 The songs and libretto are based on poems by contemporary Syrian poets, expressing the sufferings of the Syrian civil war.
 Sung in Arabic by Syrian soprano Dima Orsho and the Osnabrück opera choir, they are meant to express the melody of the Arabic language.